Walks Around Whitby

 Alum Works and viaducts Sandsend

-deepgrove alum quarry closed before the railway line was built and therfore open down to the sea, rail embankment built later /
+deepgrove alum quarry closed before the railway line was built and therfore opened down to the sea, rail embankment built later /

 AWAITING DRONE VIDEO OF ALUM WORKS